 Once into the large intestine or colon, the liquid is removed making the waste more solid.
 However, there is another process going on whereby the various bacteria in the gut breaks down the waste further into other nutrients.
 This is why it is so important to have the right sorts of bacteria in your gut microflora.
 If you have bad bacteria, the process will not go at all smoothly, resulting in either a very quick, liquid-like exit (diarrhoea or similar) or the waste can’t get out quick enough resulting in constipation.
 Either way, waste can be travelling through the colon for an average 33 hours for men and 47 hours for women.
 This is due to the predominantly poor diets we have, whereas the optimal time is 24 hours or just over.

-The average transit time from mouth to toilet for food is 48 hours in men and 52 hours in women, so it is unlikely that the food you have eaten tonight is causing the bloating or the gas production.
-It is a very common misunderstanding when trying to work out what food agrees or disagrees with you, that we all shorten the time it takes to go through our body functions.
+The average transit time from mouth to toilet for food is 48 hours in men and 52 hours in women.
+It is unlikely that the food you have eaten tonight is causing the bloating or the gas production.
+It is a very common misunderstanding when trying to work out what food agrees or disagrees with you.
+We all shorten the time it takes to go through our body functions.
 Also trying to recognise that you stomach is not in your abdomen but up between your rib-cage.
-So bloating generally is in your gut not your stomach although we do sometimes tend to call the whole thing “our tummy”.
+So bloating generally is in your gut not your stomach.
+Although we do sometimes tend to call the whole thing “our tummy”.
 However, it is best to recognise where you are having discomfort because then you can work out what part of the process may not be working.

-It is therefore hardly surprising therefore that with high percentages of poor quality food, high dosages of processed sugar and constant levels of stress in everyday life, our various health services are suffering increasing strain both in terms of disease and in terms of mental health.
+It is therefore hardly surprising that with poor quality food, sugar and stress, our health services are suffering.
+Both in terms of disease and in terms of mental health.

 My auto-immune condition is a case in point.
 Over 70% of your immune system is found around your gut.
-Makes sense since the particles found in the gut and the juices and bodily fluids secreted there can be highly toxic to the rest of the body.
+The particles found in the gut can be highly toxic to the body.
 Anything that gets through needs to be dealt with as soon as possible.
-Where though we are damaging the gut liming or membranes through the poor diet we eat, we can be actually causing the leaky gut through which such particles can seep through.
+When we damage the gut lining through poor diet, we are causing a leaky gut through which particles can seep.
 If it happens once, the alarm system goes off and the immune system will attack the intruder.
-If it constantly goes off the immune system will be on over drive until it gets to the stage where it too is constantly overreacting.
+If it constantly goes off the immune system will be on overdrive.
+Then it gets to the stage where it is constantly overreacting.
 This can result in normal parts of the body looking like an intruder.
-In my case my retinas at the back of my eyes.
+In my case the retinas at the back of my eyes.

 But why me?
 What caused all of this?

-In my 20s and 30s my life included drinking quite a lot associated with the rugby scene and heaped on top of this was a stressful job that also encouraged drinking quite a lot.
-Then there was the smoking… You might not expect a sportsman smoking, but the best cigarette of the week was always after the game on a Saturday afternoon, think Ed Moses.
-Heaped on top of this, I decided to go into endurance sports so triathlon and channel swimming, stressing the body further.
-This included a blubber diet that required I put on 2 stone in a month, just so I could cope with the temperature of the English channel (10°C in April and 16°C in September).
+In my 20s and 30s my life included drinking quite a lot associated with the rugby scene.
+Heaped on top of this was a stressful job that also encouraged drinking quite a lot.
+Then there was the smoking… You might not expect a sportsman smoking.
+But the best cigarette of the week was always after the game on a Saturday afternoon.
+Think Ed Moses.
+Heaped on top of this, I decided to go into endurance sports.
+(Triathlon and channel swimming), stressing the body further.
+This included a blubber diet that required I put on 2 stone in a month.
+Just so I could cope with the temperature of the English channel (10°C in April and 16°C in September).

 The ‘blubber diet’ included McDonald’s milkshakes, cakes, biscuits, pasta, beer and chocolate.
 You name it, I ate it.
-I ignored everything I had been brought up with, because I figured that it was fine to eat that way since I was fit and still ate lots of good stuff too.
+I ignored everything I had been brought up with.
+I thought it was fine to eat that way since I was fit and ate lots of good stuff too.
 Since I was training hard, I could eat for England.
-As long as I was eating good stuff at the same time like wholemeal bread, brown rice, muesli, brown pasta, plenty of fish and vegetables, it believe that it shouldn’t matter that I was putting on weight.
+As long as I was eating good stuff as well.
+Like wholemeal bread, brown rice, muesli, brown pasta, plenty of fish and vegetables.
+I believed that it shouldn’t matter that I was putting on weight.
 I just didn’t think it could be doing me so much harm.